-The Facility Design Guidelines are intended to be used by architects, engineers, and designers involved in the preparation of construction documents for the University of Virginia.
-The Guidelines also serve as a reference for University project managers, construction managers, and others whose responsibilities relate to construction and renovation work at UVA.
-They are meant to apply institutional lessons-learned through design and construction, as well as building operation and maintenance.
+The University Design Guidelines (UDG) are intended to be used by architects, engineers, and designers involved in the preparation of construction documents for the University of Virginia.
+The Guidelines also serve as a reference for University project managers, construction managers, and maintenance teams whose responsibilities relate to construction, renovation, and maintenance work at UVA.
+They are meant to apply institutional lessons-learned from the design, construction, operation, and maintenance phases of a building's life.